savonet/book/workflow.md

 ```

 The operators `sequence` are used here to add some blank at the beginning of the
 source in order to delay the moment where they are started.
-The real duration of
+The "real" duration
-the fade is 6 seconds (see the figure above), but we set the `duration`
+of the fade is 5 seconds, but we set the `duration` parameter to 6 to have 1
-parameter to 7 for safety.
-In order to illustrate the use of the metadata,
+extra second for safety.
+In order to illustrate the use of the metadata, suppose
-suppose that we want to have no transition, but want to insert a jingle when the
+that we want to have no transition, but want to insert a jingle when the
 metadata `jingle` of the new track is set to `true`.
 This can be achieved with:

 ```{.liquidsoap include="liq/cross5.liq" from=3 to=-2}